Build Integration

 regexp

 A regular expression used for matching the git commit messages.
 The expression should include two capturing groups - for the issue key (ID) and the issue summary.
-In the example above, the regular expression matches the commit messages as displayed in the following example: HAP-1007 - This is a sample issue
+Example message: HAP-1007 - This is a sample issue

 keyGroupIndex